ElasticEmail/elasticemail-csharp/docs/SecurityApi.md

             // config.AddApiKeyPrefix("X-ElasticEmail-ApiKey", "Bearer");

             var apiInstance = new SecurityApi(config);
-            var subaccount = subaccount_example;  // string | Email of the subaccount of which ApiKeys should be loaded (optional)
+            var subaccount = "subaccount_example";  // string | Email of the subaccount of which ApiKeys should be loaded (optional)

             try
             {